falkr/ttm4115/pages/unit-communication.md

 source: figures/mqtt/mqtt-fx-subscribe.png
 ---

-## Task: Obsrving a Public MQTT Broker
+## Task: Observing a Public MQTT Broker

 There are some public MQTT brokers to which anyone can connect.